 Drinking and driving is a dangerous—and expensive—combination.
 In addition to paying attorney fees and fines, it is likely that your car insurance premiums will increase after a DUI conviction.

 But you shouldn’t have to break the bank to afford coverage.
-Our researchers determined that Progressive offers the best cheap auto insurance rates in Connecticut for drivers with a DUI that involved a BAC of 0.08.
+Our researchers determined that Allstate offers the best cheap auto insurance rates in Connecticut for drivers with a DUI that involved a BAC of 0.08.

 Best Rates For Senior Drivers